-- 22. In dealing with such applications, the school will seek to comply with parental preference unless: - a.
+In dealing with such applications, the school will seek to comply with parental preference unless:

+- a.
 Entry is sought to an infant class and the statutory infant class size restrictions would thereby be exceeded, unless a statutory exception applies. - b.
 Entry is sought to any other class and the class size would exceed the PAN and the prejudice to the child caused by refusing admission is outweighed by prejudice caused to the school by admitting the child, unless a statutory exception applies.
-In considering the balance of prejudice, the school will have regard to the Code and to the LA's Fair Access Protocol. - 23.
-Where at any one time the number of applications exceeds the number of places, vacancies will be filled by applying the over-subscription criteria applied in the normal admissions round (see paragraphs 13 to 16 above).
+In considering the balance of prejudice, the school will have regard to the Code and to the LA's Fair Access Protocol.